Eating seaweed for hair loss and hair growth problems might be beneficial by treating three conditions.

 So you see, for all three types of hair loss highlighted in the first section, simply eating seaweed to deliver a natural supply of nutrients to your body in the hope that it will miraculously reverse your hair loss and stimulate hair regrowth, is simply not going to work!

 You could, of course, take iodine tablets instead.
-These probably won't be anywhere near as natural as pure seaweed even if they're sourced from, say, kelp.
+These probably won't be anywhere near as natural as pure seaweed even if the ingredients include sea kelp extract for example.
 That's because they'll have additives in the formula.
 However, you should at least know exactly which nutrients you'll be taking, and in what quantities.